WilliamChelman/ng-helper/README.md

     -i, --interactive     launch in interactive mode
     -a, --all             start everything
+    --all-libs            start all libraries
-    --projectRoot [path]  path to the root of the repository (default: current folder) -h, --help            output usage information
+    --projectRoot [path]  path to the root of the repository (default: /home/wchelman/Dev/ng-helper) -h, --help            output usage information
 ```